FZGbzuw412/SATANKLGR/README.md

 <br/>

 _Why did you add all in one file and did not build dependencies, so your code become less_?
 > As a matter of facts, I was thinking about it for a long time, but I have reached the definitive decision to gather them all in one file, so as to avoid possible further problems.
 What do I mean?
-First off, user can rename files with source code or move then to anouther foulder and finally application will not work.
+For example, user can rename files with source code or move then to anouther foulder and finally application will not work.
 <br/>

 _Do you intend to proceed the development of this tool?_